wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-6.&emsp;My trust in you is greater than your trust in me at the moment, but it will not always be that way.
+6. My trust in you is greater than your trust in me at the moment, but it will not always be that way.
 <sup>2</sup>Your mission is very simple.
 <sup>3</sup>You are asked to live so as to demonstrate that you are not an ego, and I do not choose God’s channels wrongly.
 <sup>4</sup>The Holy One shares my trust, and accepts my Atonement decisions because my will is never out of accord with the-Holy-One’s-will.